YuichiNAGAO/ICPRchallenge2020/README.md

 ```

 ### About additional annotations
-We made additional annotations annotations.csv to improve accuracies. `start` / `end` columns indicate when the subject start/finish pouring the filling from a jar into a glass/cup or shaking an already filled food box respectively.
-The value `-1` denotes that the subject do not pour or shake in the video.
+We made additional annotations in `annotations.csv` to improve accuracies.
+`start` / `end` columns indicate when the subject start/finish pouring the filling from a jar into a glass/cup or shaking an already filled food box respectively.
+The value `-1` denotes that the subject does not pour or shake in that video.

 ------
 ## About Task 1 and Task 2